Sex after prostate cancer treatment

 leaking urine during sexual activity or when aroused

 These changes do not occur after every treatment, so it’s important to talk to your doctor and care team about what you can expect.
-A sexual health counsellor or sex therapist can also be critical in guiding you towards satisfaction.
+A sexual health counselor can also be helpful in guiding you towards satisfaction.

 Coping with sexual changes